kobacat/Project-Diva-AFT-Steam-Deck/guide.md

 ## PREQUISITES

 - A Steam Deck.
 Make sure you have enough storage, the base storage of 64 GB may not be enough for everything.
 You'll probably need around 35 GB of space for everything.
 - A copy of Project Diva Arcade Future Tone.
-I'm not going to share that here since it'd be piracy, just know that you need the actual game, either version 7.01 or 7.10.
+I'm not going to share that here since it'd be piracy, just know that you need the actual game and it needs to be version 7.10.
 - A copy of PD-Loader in your PDAFT folder.
 [Make sure to follow the wiki guide for that.](https://github.com/PDModdingCommunity/PD-Loader/wiki/2\)-Installation)
 - [A copy of amdgpu-pro-libgl that you can download here](https://drive.google.com/file/d/1LhzgXbzD8k3xfLeJojzKGGOw8Ep6pmxq/view?usp=sharing)